oracle-livelabs/oci/cd3-automation-toolkit/setup-the-toolkit/setup-the-toolkit.md

     python createTenancyConfig.py tenancyconfig.properties
     ```

-    > **Note:** *If the API Keys were generated and added to the OCI console using previous steps, it might take a couple of seconds to reflect.
+    > If the API Keys were generated and added to the OCI console using previous steps, it might take a couple of seconds to reflect.
 Thus, running the above command immediately might result in Authentication Errors.
-In such cases, please retry after a minute.*
+In such cases, please retry after a minute.

 Here is a screenshot of example execution of the script: